Per Degaton

 Per Degaton is a supervillain appearing in American comic books published by DC Comics.
+He is a known time-traveling villain who is a recurring enemy of the Justice Society of America.

-A young version of the character was portrayed by Cory Grüter-Andrew on the first season of Legends of Tomorrow, while an unknown actor portrayed his older self.
+Cory Grüter-Andrew portrays a young Degaton on the first season of Legends of Tomorrow, while an uncredited actor portrayed his older self.

 Publication history

 Per Degaton made his first appearance in All Star Comics #35 (June/July 1947) and was created by John Broome and Irwin Hasen.

 Per Degaton was one of the six original members of the Injustice Society, who began battling the Justice Society of America in All Star Comics #37 (October 1947).

 Fictional character biography

 Pre-Crisis

 Per Degaton has been obsessed with time travel ever since he was an assistant to the Time Trust, a group of scientists developing a time ray to go to the future and acquire an effective bombing defense for use during World War II.
 In 1941, the Justice Society of America is sent 500 years into the future to retrieve a formula that produces a bomb-proof shield.
-In a fit of jealousy, Per Degaton sabotages the formula, causing it to fail its second test, and leaves the Time Trust soon after.
+In a fit of jealousy, Degaton sabotages the formula and leaves the Time Trust.

-By 1947 Degaton is assisting Professor Malachi Zee, a former member of the Time Trust who is developing a time machine.
-Degaton plans to take the machine for himself and shoots Zee.
-Several times Degaton tries without success to alter the course of history for his own benefit, including thwarting the course of historical events like the Battle of Arbela between Greece and Persia in 331 B.C., thus halting technological development and allowing him and his henchmen to conquer an America of ancient technologies with modern weapons which he had left in specially-prepared caves, safe from the alterations to the time stream.
-The JSA stop various plans by Degaton and history reverts to normal, with everyone losing the memory of these events, due to time paradoxes inherent in Zee's time machine.
-The story closes with Professor Zee in his lab with Per Degaton, who seems to remember some foolishness about him dreaming that he ruled the world.
-The JSA is able to learn of their own success through Wonder Woman's magic sphere.

-Degaton's memory returns and, after again killing Zee, he attempts to change the circumstances of the Japanese attack on Pearl Harbor.
-Degaton tries to stop the JSA with the help of villains he has pulled back in time: the Monster, King Bee, Professor Zodiak, Sky Pirate, Solomon Grundy and Wotan, who imprisons the JSA in a magical aura.
-However, the All-Star Squadron get involved, and stop his attack on San Francisco.
-When Degaton tries to destroy the island where the JSA are imprisoned, the Spectre is released, who frees the other members, after which Degaton returns the villains to their own time periods and returns himself to 1947, again losing his memory of the events.
-The heroes likewise lose the memory of Degaton's involvement.